 In sum, patent strategy should be considered from a company-wide perspective and not just the perspective of a single invention.
-As your company grows, the strategic considerations are likely to change from wanting to cover a single invention or core technology area to wanting to obtain broad coverage to avoid being sued by your competitors and other large corporations.
-At this point, the strength of a single patent is likely to be much less important than the strength of your patent portfolio as a whole.
+As your company grows, the strategic considerations are likely to change from wanting to cover a single invention to ensuring a defensible position by developing a portfolio on your core technology and related technology areas.